 Designing for disaster recovery with ExpressRoute private peering

 However, taking Murphy's popular adage--if anything can go wrong, it will--into consideration, in this article let us focus on solutions that go beyond failures that can be addressed using a single ExpressRoute circuit.
-In other words, in this article let us look into network architecture considerations for building robust backend network connectivity for disaster recovery using geo-redundant ExpressRoute circuits.
+We'll be looking into network architecture considerations for building robust backend network connectivity for disaster recovery using geo-redundant ExpressRoute circuits.

 Need for redundant connectivity solution

 There are possibilities and instances where an entire regional service (be it that of Microsoft, network service providers, customer, or other cloud service providers) gets degraded.
 The root cause for such regional wide service impact include natural calamity.
-Therefore, for business continuity and mission critical applications it is important to plan for disaster recovery.
+That's why, for business continuity and mission critical applications it's important to plan for disaster recovery.

 If you rely on ExpressRoute connectivity between your on-premises network and Microsoft for mission critical operations, your disaster recovery plan should also include geo-redundant network connectivity.